 Typically, the image used to provision these hosts will not include this user account, so Kayobe performs a bootstrapping step to create it, as a different user.
-In cloud images, there is often a user named after the OS distro, e.g. centos, rocky or ubuntu.
-This user defaults to the os_distribution variable, but may be set via the following variables:
+In cloud images, there is often a user named after the OS distro, e.g. centos or ubuntu.
+This user defaults to the name of the user running Kayobe, but may be set via the following variables:

-- seed_hypervisor_bootstrap_user - seed_bootstrap_user
+- seed_hypervisor_bootstrap_user

-- infra_vm_bootstrap_user
+- seed_bootstrap_user

 - compute_bootstrap_user

 - controller_bootstrap_user

 - monitoring_bootstrap_user

 - storage_bootstrap_user

-For example, to set the bootstrap user for controllers to example-user:
+For example, to set the bootstrap user for controllers to centos: